 It was tribute enough to sunup that it could make even chaparral bushes look beautiful, Augustus thought, and he watched the process happily, knowing it would only last a few minutes.
 The sun spread reddish-gold light through the shining bushes, among which a few goats wandered, bleating.
 Even when the sun rose above the low bluffs to the south, a layer of light lingered for a bit at the level of the chaparral, as if independent of its source.
 The the sun lifted clear, like an immense coin.
 The dew quickly died, and the light that filled the bushes like red dirt dispersed, leaving clear, slightly bluish air.

 It was good reading light by then, so Augustus applied himself for a few minutes to the Prophets.
 He was not overly religious, but he did consider himself a fair prophet and liked to study the styles of his predecessors.
 They were mostly too long-winded, in his view, and he made no effort to read them verse for verse — he just had a look here and there, while the biscuits were browning.

-McMurtry's book does so many things so well — the story is by turns funny, thrilling, tragic and loving — and it revels in showing life in all of its complexity, with few happy endings or tidy resolutions.
+McMurtry's book does so many things so well — the story is by turns funny, thrilling, tragic and loving — and it shows life in all of its complexity, with few happy endings or tidy resolutions.
 It is over 800 pages, sprawling and intricate, but it is such an enchanting story that you hate to see it end.
 Highly recommended.